DGSRacing/Arduino-Dev/README.md

 #Arduino Dev
-All the development for the arduino software.
+All the development for the arduino software
+Software developed under open source.